locoframework/loco-js/README.md

 `subscribe` returns a function that can be called if you want to **unsubscribe**.

-If you use Loco-Rails on the back-end and send notifications for any instance of `Room` model, like:
+If you use Loco-Rails on the back-end and send notification for a given instance of `Room` model, like:

 ```ruby
 # you can do it anywhere, in Rails Console for example